YuvrajS04/TripWhiz/README.md

 TripWhiz:
-This is a project that uses React and React Router for building a web application that displays images of top vacation destinations.
+This is a project that uses React and React Router to build a web application that displays images of top vacation destinations.
 It includes features such as tag filtering and image selection.
-Users can add images to their collection and view the selected images in a separate results page.
+Users can add images to their collection and view the selected images on a separate results page.

-Table of Contents
-Installation
-Usage
-Components
-Technologies Used
-License
 Installation
 To run this project locally, follow these steps: